Art Advice

 Feel free to experiment with different mediums like watercolor too!
 This artist used a beautiful light blue paint to color in the blueberries in this June bujo cover page.
 I actually loved this design so much, that I recreated it for my June 2024 bullet journal.
 Instead of watercolor, I used Tombow Dual Tip Brush Pens to create a layered multi-dimensional appearance.

-To learn more about different mediums, or types of art supplies, check out my article here.
+It’s important to experiment with different mediums or art supplies to find what works best for you!
 For a complete list of my art supply recommendations, check out my Favorite Art Supplies List.

 blueberry bujo bullet journal ideas page for summer